While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 My pre-K children learned with this book back in the very early 2000s, and I just discovered that renowned Columbia linguist John McWhorter is also a fan, having taught his 4-year-old daughter to read much more recently, using the same book.
 "My wife and I are not unusually diligent teachers," he wrote in The Atlantic.
 "The book worked by, quite simply, showing our daughter, bit by bit, how to sound out the words.
 That’s it."
 There are other early reading books out there, but you'd be hard pressed to find one more firmly founded in data on what actually works.

 Note: If you're wondering how to teach a child to read more effectively, when they have already been taught but are really struggling with the skills, a school/teacher consult is probably the best first step, as the 100 Easy Lessons book is designed for teaching more or less from scratch, rather than remediating.
+I agree with the reviewer who felt this heads-up should have been front and center in the description.
+This resource really is for teaching from scratch.

 Tips for Making 100 Easy Lessons a Success

-The 100 Easy Lessons book shown above is based on a time-tested, hands-on type of teaching called direct instruction that dates back to the 1960s.
+The 100 Easy Lessons book shown above is based on a time-tested, hands-on type of teaching called direct instruction that dates back to the mid-1960s.
 It is very structured—scripted, in fact—for the parent/teacher; breaks learning down into small, manageable components; builds in lots of repetition in to ensure adequate practice and absorption; and routinely pairs a small percentage of new material with a much larger percentage of mastered material so that children feel (and are) successful every step of the way.
 It's a complete curriculum, requiring no lesson planning on the parent's part.
 Parent and child use the book together in a series of short, phonics-based lessons that employ somewhat silly storytelling.

 Our family's tips: